This article is a report of independent hiking from Wamena in the Baliem valley to the largest village of the Yalimo : Angguruk.

-From Ugem you can either take the upper trail that will take you to Hitugi or the lower one that pass through Nyogoseh village and then up to Hitugi.
+From Ugem you can either take the upper trail that takes you directly to Hitugi or the lower one that passes through Nyogoseh village and then up to Hitugi.

 The traditional thatched-roof round house (honai) are now side by side with more modern building with tin roof.
-Sometimes you see a naked kid running out of the honai and sometimes a pig.
+Regularly you see naked kids and pigs running out of the honai.

 Men and women live in separated house.
 Kids live with women up to a given age.

 The remnants of the former war-mongering way of life are still present.
 This old man joined us in the kitchen to seek shelter from the rain.
 He was really thin and looked a little bit senile.
-He wasn’t speaking Indonesian so the discussion wasn’t easy.
+He did not speak Indonesian so the discussion wasn’t easy.
 I was puzzled by his missing eye and asked how it happened.

 He eventually showed me many scars from battle injuries.
-His eye has been lost to an arrow years ago.
+I got told that his eye has been lost to an arrow years ago.
 He also had chopped a chunk of its ear in the wake of the death of a relative.
 Like many men, he has a hole inside his nose even though he doesn’t wear bone anymore.

 Walking time : 2h50.

-Food : 0 (they told me it was included with the accommodation).
+Food : 0 (they told it was included with the accomodation, rice and ubi leaves)

 Day 3 : from Hitugi to Yogosem

-I started the day by wandering in the village.
+I started the day wandering in the village.

 Then we started walking.
 It takes about 1 hour to reach Yuarima.

-Keep walking after Yuarima and take the bridge on your right.
+Keep walking after Yuarima and take the bridge on the right.

-It took us 3h40 to go from Yuarima to Yogosem.
+It took us 3h40 to walk from Yuarima to Yogosem.

 Yogosem is a good place to look for a guide to take you to Angguruk even though it’s possible to reach Kiroma on your own.
 But Kiroma is quite small so it might be easier to get your guide in Yogosem.

-I was sleeping in the village head house where I catch a surprising sight : kids watching TV (a common sinetron with Indonesian actors).
+I was sleeping in the village head house where I saw a scene I wasn’t expecting : kids watching TV (a common sinetron with Indonesian actors).
 It didn’t last long though because the battery quickly ran out of power.
 Then everyone went out to play outside.